 Official admission to Teacher Education is required prior to enrolling in restricted professional Teacher Education courses.
 The restricted classes are indicated with a asterisk () beside the course number.
-Students who are admitted to the Teacher Education Program will be subject to ongoing evaluation.
-A student who fails to meet the criteria for Teacher Education upon initial application may, consistent with institutional policy, take further coursework and repeat required examinations in an effort to meet admission standards.
+Students who are admitted to the Teacher the criteria for Teacher Education upon initial application may, consistent with institutional policy, take further coursework and repeat required examinations in an effort to meet admission standards.